arthurbrenno/intellibricks/README.md

 engine = CompletionEngine(langfuse=langfuse_client)

-# Now all LLM calls made with 'engine' will be tracked in Langfuse.
+# Now all LLM calls made with 'engine' will be automatically tracked in Langfuse.
+Even the costs.
 ```